jonshiach/graphics-labs/_sources/pages/01_intro_to_cpp.md

+(intro-to-cpp-section)=

 # Introduction to C++

 In this first lab we will be introducing/revisiting the fundamentals of the C++ language.
+C++ (pronounced "C-plus-plus") is a general purpose high performance programming language developed by Bjarne Stroustrup in the early 1980s.
+It's an extension of the C programming language with added classes (the original name for C++ was "C with classes") so it shares the same syntax as C. It is also similar to Java so it won't be too difficult to make the switch from Java to C++.

+In this semester we will be using OpenGL to create graphics applications.
+OpenGL uses C++ so its important you are comfortable with the syntax and the use of classes.

 ## IDEs